gijs-s/pointctl/README.md

 ## Python

-My program also uses a python 3.{7,8} and `pipenv` for the python packages.
-To use this you might need to install the `deadsnakes` ppa if you are not on Ubuntu 20.04.
+This is not needed for the main program, it is used for quick debugging and prepoccesing of datasets.
+If you do want to make use of this offline part of the pipeline you wil need python 3.7/3.8 for the scripts and `pipenv` for the python packages.
+To use this you might need to install the `deadsnakes` ppa which includes if you are not on Ubuntu 20.04.
 Instruction on can be found here: https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa.
 After you can install `pipenv` according to this guide: https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv.

 When this installed running `pipenv sync` in the `jupyter/` will create a virtual python environment that contains all the dependencies.
 This directory is currently used for some quick protyping and to call ScikitLearn functions.
 Running the `./run.sh` script will start a jupyter interactive python site that you can use for this.